Quotas in Amazon DynamoDB - Amazon DynamoDB

 Maximum write capacity for a table with DynamoDB Streams enabled

 AWS places some default quotas on the write capacity for DynamoDB tables with DynamoDB Streams enabled.
-These default quotas are applicable only for tables in provisioned read/write capacity mode.
-The following are throughput quotas that apply to your account by default.
+These default quotas are applicable only for tables in provisioned read/write capacity mode. amount.

 • US East (N. Virginia), US East (Ohio), US West (N. California), US West (Oregon), South America (São Paulo), Europe (Frankfurt), Europe (Ireland), Asia Pacific (Tokyo), Asia Pacific (Seoul), Asia Pacific (Singapore), Asia Pacific (Sydney), China (Beijing) Regions: